MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 ### Auction

 The auction load generator simulates an auction house, where users are bidding on an ongoing series of auctions.
-The auction source is meant to be used with [`CREATE VIEWS`](/sql/create-views), which will create the following five
+The auction source will be automatically demuxed into multiple subsources when the `CREATE SOURCE` command is executed.
+This will create the following subsources:
-views:

   * `organizations` describes the organizations known to the auction house.